Procedures

 - 12 continuous months of real-life experience in a gender role that is congruent with their gender identity.

-How does hormone replacement affect me?
+How does hormone therapy affect the body?

 HORMONE THERAPY IN TRANSGENDER WOMEN